nclskfm/tu-jupyter-template/README.md

 **NLP4Web**

-If you use this template for FoLT, comment
+If you use this template for NLP4Web, comment

 ```
 # RUN pip3 install -r requirements_folt.txt